pdflyft/pocketbase-go-sdk/README.md

 * **Update**
 * **Delete**
 * **List** - with pagination, filtering, sorting
+* **Backupd** - with create, restore, delete, upload, download and list all available downloads
 * **Other** - feel free to create an issue or contribute

 ### Usage & examples